Read

 She says: “I am Read.
 The big print is advertising.
 The small print is information.
 Use the magnifying-glass on the small print.
 Make informed decisions.
 I will not tell you what to eat.
 I will help you read what is in your food.”

-• Watch for sugar in many names (high-fructose corn syrup, corn syrup, dextrose, fructose, glucose, sucrose, evaporated cane juice, honey, agave — all forms of added sugar).
+- Sugar has many names.
+Watch out for them!
+Things like high-fructose corn syrup, corn syrup, dextrose, fructose, glucose, sucrose, evaporated cane juice, honey, agave.
+They are all added sugar.

-• Serving size matters (calories per serving × servings per package = total).
+- Serving size is important.
+Calories per serving times servings per package equals the total.

-She is explicit: “No food is forbidden.
+She is very clear: “No food is forbidden.
 No food is required.
 The skill is knowing what you are eating and deciding for yourself.
 Informed choice.
 Not food shame.”

 When students ask Read whether reading nutrition labels is hard, Read always says the same thing: